gMak64/VirtualXBee/README.md

 * Continent 4, Object Close
 * Continent 6, Object Far

-You should initialize the XBee as
+In this example, you should initialize the XBee as
 ```arduino
   byte INCOMING[4] = {0x02, 0x05, 0x09, 0x0C};
   XBee xb(INCOMING, sizeof(INCOMING));
 ```
-When you read the data, it will return it to you in integer format, but again, the binary representation will be more telling of that that number represents.
-Think about some clever math operations you can use to get the info you need out of those integers.
+Now that you understand the binary behind how the integers are representing the codes, think about some clever math operations you can use to separate out the info you need from those integers.

 ## Authors
 Trishul Naganelli